rishita2002/ATMS-Integrated/README.md

 Environmental Considerations: The system factors in environmental conditions to support eco-friendly transportation decisions.

-# ATMOS
-## Advanced Transportation Management and Operation System
-Development of a tailored Advanced Transportation and Management System for agri-food supply chain management.

 ## Table of Contents
 - [Goals](#Goals)
 - [Components](#Components)